syegres/fix8/README.md

 > [!TIP]
 > For enterprise use we recommend the commercially supported version of Fix8 - Fix8Pro.
 > Fix8Pro has a similar API to Fix8.
-For an example of how you could use Fix8Pro see [here](https://github.com/fix8mt/fix8pro_example).
+For an example of how you could use Fix8Pro see [here](https://github.com/fix8mt/fix8pro_example)
-> (You'll need a license from Fix8MT).
+> (To run the example you'll need a license from Fix8MT).

 ## Contents